print friendly version

 V. Applicability and Authority

-This Fire Protection policy applies to all campus departments.
+This policy on Purchasing Common Goods and Services applies to all campus

-This is a new policy and thus supersedes any campus practice in existence prior to
+It is a new policy and thus supersedes any campus practice in existence prior to its

-The campus fire chief is the campus authority for the Fire Protection policy.
-This
+The campus Director of Materiel Management is the campus authority for the

 VI.
 Related Policies/References for More Information